Navezjt/sd-webui-reactor/README.md

 ## Usage

-1. Under "NSFW-Roop" drop-down menu, import an image containing a face.
+1. Under "Roop-GE" drop-down menu, import an image containing a face;
-2. Turn on the "Enable" checkbox
+2. Turn on the "Enable" checkbox;
-3. That's it, now the generated result will have the face you selected
+3. That's it, now the generated result will have the face you selected.

+**You can use Roop-GE with Webui API:**
+1. Check the [SD Web API Wiki](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API) for how to use API;
+2. Call `requests.get(url=f'{address}/sdapi/v1/script-info')` to find the args that Roop-GE needs;
+3. Define Roop-GE script args and add like this `"alwayson_scripts": {"roop-ge":{"args":args}}` in the payload;
+4. Call the API, there's an [full usage example](./example/api_example.py) in example folder.

 ### The result face is blurry
 Use the "Restore Face" option.
 You can also try the "Upscaler" option or for more finer control, use an upscaler from the "Extras" tab.